acstud/lab1/README.md

 provide the means of writing portable programs for heterogeneous systems, such as computers that have a GPU or FPGA.
 A similar proprietary framework called CUDA exists.
 CUDA is very similar to OpenCL, although it runs well mainly on NVIDIA GPUs.
-While OpenCL enjoys less matured tooling for NVIDIA GPUs itself, more matured tools are available for other types of platforms, such as FPGAs.
+While OpenCL enjoys less matured tooling for NVIDIA GPUs, more matured tools are available for other types of platforms, such as FPGAs.

 ## Help!
 I don't have a GPU / CPU with AVX support / multicore processor.